filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 Most network reward will be earned by block producers.

 When network-wide storage utilisation is high (>10%), the network may pay more reward to deal providers than block producers.
-One mitigation for this could be to cap the fraction of network total reward that the deal subsidy may draw.
+One mitigation for this could be to cap the fraction of network total reward that the deal premium may draw.
 An asymptotic upper bound may be implemented in the reward split function by changing a constant.
 For example, to impose an upper bound of 30% of reward for deal subsidies:
 ```